FantomeKill/FantomeKill/README.md

 - 🚀 Currently working on multiple projects in various languages
 - 🦀 Learning Rust
 - 🤝 Open to collaboration on cool projects
-- 💖 Passionate about open-source & embedded systems
+- 💖 Passionate about open-source & low-level programming & embedded systems

 ---